LibrariesHacked/librarieshacked.github.io/_posts/2015-07-29-public-libraries-open-data.md

 published: true
 ---

-Open data has become so successful it is being used to justify a review Freedom of Information.
-The UK government citing the current UK ranking in the Open Data Barometer [to demonstrate the UK is still dedicated to transparency](https://www.gov.uk/government/speeches/freedom-of-information-new-commission).
-But FOI is an initial stage of Open Data: without those requests an organisation has less guidance as to what to make open.
-[This telegraph article](http://www.telegraph.co.uk/technology/news/10412374/Information-Commissioner-Open-data-is-no-substitute-for-freedom-of-information.html) highlights that without open data being directed by the public, it can become a tool for government propaganda.
+Open data has become so successful it is being used to justify a review Freedom of Information (FOI), with the government citing the current UK ranking in the Open Data Barometer [to demonstrate the UK is still dedicated to transparency](https://www.gov.uk/government/speeches/freedom-of-information-new-commission).
+But FOI is an initial stage of Open Data: without those requests, an organisation has less guidance as to what to make open.
+[An article in The Telegraph](http://www.telegraph.co.uk/technology/news/10412374/Information-Commissioner-Open-data-is-no-substitute-for-freedom-of-information.html) highlights that without open data being directed by the public, it can become a tool for government propaganda.

-There is an argument for organisations better linking FOI to open data.
-As requests are turned into automated open data outputs, requests should gradually reduce, effectively *'ticking off'* each one as a new dataset out in the open.
-Reducing the number of requests, but not questioning the need.
+There is an argument for organisations to link FOI to open data more.
+As requests are turned into automated open data outputs, requests would gradually reduce, effectively *'ticking off'* each one as a new dataset out in the open.
+Reducing the workload and number of requests, but not questioning the need.

-#### Technology and data investment
+## Technology and data investment

 Even with FOI under challenge, along with general local and central government austerity, there is still considerable investment in technology and data:

-- The Department for Culture Media and Sport (DCMS) announced [£10m of available funding](https://www.gov.uk/government/news/10m-internet-of-things-competition-for-uk-cities-launched) to innovate on an Internet of Things competition.
+- The Department for Culture Media and Sport (DCMS) announced [£10m of available funding](https://www.gov.uk/government/news/10m-internet-of-things-competition-for-uk-cities-launched) to innovate on an Internet of Things (IoT) competition.
 Part of a £40m programme of government investment in IoT data.
 - In 2014, the LGA open data incentive scheme encouraged Councils to publish planning licenses, premises licenses (e.g. pubs), and toilets, giving £7000 to each Council that published all 3 to a standard schema.
 Out of that came such aggregated developments as [the Great British Public Toilet Map.](http://greatbritishpublictoiletmap.rca.ac.uk/)
 - A range of councils have invested in data portals to showcase their datasets.
 Examples include [Leeds Data Mill](http://leedsdatamill.org/), [Hampshire Hub](http://www.hampshirehub.net/), and Glasgow's [data launchpad](https://data.glasgow.gov.uk/).

-#### Investment in data, but not libraries
+## Investment in data, but not libraries

 With closures and reductions in public library funding, alongside increases in funding for public data initiatives, there is a missing association between libraries and the process of providing information to citizens.